 Hop-On Hop-Off Bus:

-- There is a hop-on-hop-off bus tour which provides a stop right across the street from the Aquarium at Harrah’s Casino.
+- There is a hop-on-hop-off bus tour that provides a stop right across the street from the Aquarium at Harrah’s Casino.

 TIP: This tour bus will also take you to nearby Mardi Gras World.
 If you plan on seeing a lot of attractions while visiting New Orleans, this is an excellent way to save money on transportation.